pattiereaves/talk-prototyping-in-the-browser/slides.md

 Show ✨ magic - it all coming together when you run the server Show how to build to get a link to share.
 Show how the css files are enqueued in assets.php for the WordPress theme

+@todos
+Make slide for people to fork https://github.com/pattiereaves/huronforwp/tree/demo Ask in slack channel if most people attending the workshop have a local dev environment for WP.

 ---